MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 We recommend:

-- Avoid use of proper nouns in names.
+- Don't use proper nouns when you choose names.

 # [Examples](#tab/examples)